pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       Create an SVG image from the page.
 Only full page images are currently supported.

      :arg matrix: a :ref:`Matrix`, default is :ref:`Identity`.
-Valid operations include scaling and rotation.
      :type matrix: :ref:`Matrix`

      :returns: a UTF-8 encoded string that contains the image.
-This is XML syntax and can be saved in a text file with extension ``.svg``.
+Because SVG has XML syntax it can be saved in a text file with extension ``.svg``.

    .. method:: getPixmap(matrix = fitz.Identity, colorspace = fitz.csRGB, clip = None, alpha = True)